TriMet: Safety

 TriMet employs a transit police division to patrol its services.
 Officers in this division normally serve with local law enforcement agencies and are assigned terms with the transit police; this partnership with local police enables the closest available unit to respond to incidents.
 TriMet also partners with the Transportation Security Administration, which provides a canine unit to detect explosives and deter acts of terrorism.
 Riders are encouraged to alert TriMet employees using on-board intercoms or to dial 9-1-1 when witnessing crime or suspicious activity.
 TriMet operates over 4,000 security cameras.
 All TriMet vehicles became fully equipped with cameras in 2014.

 In the aftermath of the 2020 George Floyd protests, TriMet reallocated $1.8 million in police contracts and established a transit public safety committee to reevaluate safety and security.
 In June 2020, an audit by Portland's Independent Police Review concluded that accountability for the transit police, which the Portland Police Bureau (PPB) oversaw, "fell short of the community's expectations".
 According to the audit, PPB's management "led to some adverse outcomes with community members when they have a negative encounter with a transit officer and learn that accountability is elusive."
 The following March, TriMet reassigned control of the transit police to the Multnomah County Sheriff's Office.
 In fall 2021, TriMet deployed a Safety Response Team on MAX.
 The 24-member team is unarmed and aims to "connect riders in need with social services, reduce 911 calls for non-emergencies, and provide emergency supplies to those who need them."

 In August 2023, TriMet driver crashed a bus into a tree causing traumatic injuries to himself and one passenger and minor injuries to four passengers.

+In November 2023, a MAX train collided with a Portland Streetcar in the Lloyd District and injured two people on board.
+Investigation concluded the MAX operator was at fault for the crash.
+The MAX operator was required to go through retraining following the crash, and was subsequently fired in July 2024 for continuing to violate safety protocols.